 Supporting Our World

 Morrisville-Yardley Area Rotarians do not limit their involvement to the local community, however.
 The club partnered with the Sunrise Club in Lima, Peru, to provide inexpensive, life-saving water filters for families around Lima which are without access to safe water.
+The club is engaging in a Rotary international service project to support a school in Gutamala.
 The club and its members make substantial contributions to Rotaplast, a program that sends volunteer surgeons and staff to remote parts of the world to correct cleft palates and lips, and to ShelterBox which provides emergency shelter when needed around the world.
 Members have supported the Wheelchair Foundation, to provide wheelchairs specially designed for rough rural terrain at no charge .
 The club sent backpacks full of school supplies to children in Haiti who had lost everything in the devastating earthquake of 2010.
 The club and its members generously support The Rotary Foundation, a not-for-profit corporation that promotes world understanding through thousands of international humanitarian service programs and educational and cultural exchanges.
 One of the major programs is PolioPlus, a worldwide, $1.2 billion effort that is very close to eradicating polio from the face of the earth.
 Since 1947, the Foundation has awarded more than $1.1 billion in humanitarian and educational grants.

 Most of the club members are Paul Harris Fellows, which means that each one has donated $1000 or more to the Foundation in his or her name or the name of a family member or community service person.
 High ethical standards in personal, professional and business dealings are promoted through the 4-Way Test